rusyasoft/rusyasoft.github.io/_posts/2018-12-24-spring-security-intro.md

 }
 ```

-sometime we may be pushed to declare the version.
-For Spring Boot users who love to just easy start with starters the following starter adding line could work too:
+sometime it may become necessary to declare the version of the package.
+For Spring Boot users who love to just easy start with starters the following starter adding line would be enough:

 ```
 dependencies {
     compile('org.springframework.boot:spring-boot-starter-security')
 }